Garston Wood

-Garston Wood is a 34 ha woodland nature reserve on the border between Dorset and Wiltshire in England, around 3 km north of the village of Sixpenny Handley, owned by the Royal Society for the Protection of Birds to protect species living in the region.
+Garston Wood is a 34 ha woodland nature reserve in Cranborne Chase, Dorset, England, near the boundary with Wiltshire.
+It is at grid reference SU004190, around 15 km SE of Shaftesbury and around 3 km north of the village of Sixpenny Handley, owned by the Royal Society for the Protection of Birds to protect species living in the region.
 The reserve is a mixture of ancient woodland and managed coppices and scrubland.
 To help maintain the park, the RSPB sets annual population targets for certain breeding pairs of birds, and manages the forest by clearing out taller and non-native trees.

 In an effort to help tourists and volunteers enjoy the park, the RSPB holds an annual event programme, biannual volunteer working parties, and publishes a regularly updated trail guide.
 They also work to improve their visitor facilities, and maintain a media profile.

 Fauna

 Birds

 Blackcaps, Eurasian bullfinches, garden warblers, marsh tits, tawny owls, Eurasian nuthatches, common nightingales, and spotted flycatchers are among the bird species which frequent the park, drawing in birdwatchers.